Drassil/nestjs-yalc/docs/api-creation.md

   });
 ```

-As you can see, the `AgGridDependencyFactory` is very extensible and allows you to fulfill any needs.
+As you've noticed, the `AgGridDependencyFactory` is very extensible and allows you to fulfill any needs.